mikebarkas/vagrant-puppet-lamp-dev-server/README.md

 ## Virtual LAMP Server for Development

-Creates a Drupal centric Ubuntu LAMP server for development.
+Creates an Ubuntu LAMP server for development.

 Uses VirtualBox to build with Vagrant and provisioned with Puppet.